David Villar Player Props: Giants vs. Athletics

-On Tuesday, David Villar (.375 slugging percentage in past 10 games, including one home run) and the San Francisco Giants face the Oakland Athletics, whose starting pitcher will be Ken Waldichuk.
+On Wednesday, David Villar (.375 slugging percentage in past 10 games, including one home run) and the San Francisco Giants play the Oakland Athletics, whose starting pitcher will be Hogan Harris.
 First pitch is at 9:45 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Tigers.
+In his most recent game he had a hitless performance (0-for-3) against the Tigers.

 David Villar Game Info & Props vs. the Athletics